MichalJirak/MichalJirak/README.md

-# 🚀 Michal Jirak | Frontend Developer
+# 🚀 Michal Jirak | Frontend enthusiast
 💡 Passionate about **React, Tailwind CSS, and Web Development**
 📍 Based in the **Czech Republic** | 🏃 Runner | 🎥 Reels Maker